Only race secretaries identified as such in the AU Office database can use EWINSPEED®. Login is required.

 Race Name maximum length is 22 characters and must be unique for this

-Changes at the Combine level automatically change all subordinate club
+Changes at the higher levels automatically change all subordinate club

 Race Date must be in MM DD YYYY format.

-Release must be a letter of the alphabet.
-Common usage is A for the first release of
+Release must be A, B or C. Common usage is A for the first release of

 the day, B for the second release of the day, etc. If your organization

 has a special race series for which separate average speed, champion

-bird and champion loft statistics are to be compiled, use C for
+bird and champion loft statistics are to be compiled, use C for those

 Release Time must be HH:MM in military time.